mathjax/MathJax/docs/source/start.rst

     </script>

-Currently, the Amazon Cloudfront service used by the MathJax CDN does not support the use of a human-friendly name like cdn.mathjax.org for secure connections.
-However, this address is stable and safe to use.
+Currently, the Amazon Cloudfront service used by the MathJax CDN does not support the use of a human-friendly name like ``cdn.mathjax.org`` for secure connections; however, the address given above is stable and safe to use.

 Installing Your Own Copy of MathJax